kbss-cvut/aircraft-maintenance-planning-system/README.md

 - resources should be lower-case with words separated by "-"
 - prefixes should be globally unique
 - ontology IRI should start with http://onto.fel.cvut.cz/ontologies/
+- resource IRI cannot end with "/" or "#" at the end of the IRI